wagaweb/waboot/README.md

 \Waboot()->layout->add_zone_action(<zone_name>,<call_back>);
 ```

 **Beware:** due to the fact that in WordPress the child functions.php is loaded before the parent one, the `Waboot()` will not be available outside hooks.
-The above line must be run at least during `init`.
+To work, the above line must be run during an hook, for example: `init`.

 ```php
 //Example: include a template in a specific zone (main-bottom):